Investment

 Residential property is the usual go-to for property investment.
 Many residential investors eventually also have commercial properties.

 Commercial property in areas with high foot traffic and popular anchor stores, generally large big-box commercial stores, can be a potential investment opportunity.
-There’s constantly a growing need for commercial property, and as neighborhoods expand, newer and more modern commercial spaces will become available.
+There’s a growing need for commercial property, and as neighborhoods expand, newer and more modern commercial spaces will become available.

 Vacation Property

-If you’re lucky enough to own already a secondary home, or perhaps a vacation home, you’re in the perfect position to use it, maybe to grow your passive income.
+If you’re lucky enough to already own a secondary home or perhaps a vacation home, you’re in the perfect position to use it, maybe to grow your passive income.

 Real Estate Investment Trust